 1. Rainwater capture from the roof for irrigation in two different large rain barrel systems;

 2. Composting to generate organic fertilizer in four, rolling bins where you can toss your food scraps and organics (no meat, bones, or dairy products, please);

-3. Ten handicapped-accesible raised beds and several in-ground beds, including a mounded type of bed called a hugelkulture mound (buried wood which slowly composts, reducing the need for irrigation and fertilizer);
+3. Ten handicapped-accesible raised beds and several in-ground beds, including a perennial herb spiral, and a polycultural permaculture bed called a hugelkulture mound (buried wood which slowly composts, reducing the need for irrigation and fertilizer);

 4. A large, season-extending greenhouse with student-built solar panels to power the ventilation fans;